TradeForgeFR/Valhalla/README.md

 # Valhalla Trading Platform

 ## Overview
-Valhalla Trading is an open-source, cross-platform trading software designed to empower traders in futures, cryptocurrencies, and conventional markets.
-Built using the Avalonia UI framework, it ensures seamless compatibility across Windows, macOS, and Linux.
+Valhalla is an open-source, cross-platform trading software designed to empower traders in futures, cryptocurrencies, and conventional markets.
+Built using the Avalonia UI framework and ScottPlot, it ensures seamless compatibility across Windows, macOS, and Linux.
 Our platform stands out for its customizable architecture, advanced charting tools, and plugin-friendly design, making it an ideal choice for traders and developers alike.

 ---

 ## Key Features

 ### Cross-Platform Compatibility
-Valhalla Trading leverages Avalonia UI to deliver a consistent user experience across all major operating systems.
+Valhalla leverages Avalonia UI to deliver a consistent user experience across all major operating systems.
 Whether you're on Windows, macOS, or Linux, you can enjoy the same robust features without compromise.

 ### Advanced Technical Analysis
 We have developed our own charting components, tailored for deep technical analysis.
 These tools provide: